Laboratory test

-Testfakta’s tests are performed by independent and specialised testing and research laboratories in Testfakta’s laboratory network.
+Testfakta’s tests are performed by independent and specialized testing and research laboratories in Testfakta’s laboratory network, for example SLG Prüf- und Zertifizierungs GmbH in Hartmannsdorf, Germany.
 The tests focus on the tumble dryer’s ability to dry the laundry, noise level, user-friendliness and energy efficiency.
 The purpose of the tests is to highlight products with good properties and help manufacturers and retailers develop their offer to the consumer.

 The laboratory tests of tumble dryers are based on official requirements and guidelines (EN 61121) and cover the main aspects of drying efficiency, noise level, energy consumption, user-friendliness and design quality and safety.